kamrankhan78694/CodersHQ/docs/src/howto.md

 ## CI

-Coders HQ has a CI workflow with github-pages in the `github-pages` branch which executes whenever a push happens to main like.
+Coders HQ builds the docs on pull requests and on pushes to `main`.
+Deploy is restricted to `main`.

 An example workflow `.github/workflows/gh-pages.yml` with [GitHub Actions for GitHub Pages].
 For the first deployment, we have to do this operation: [First Deployment with `GITHUB_TOKEN` - peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages#%EF%B8%8F-first-deployment-with-github_token)